overture-stack/website/markdown/documentation/arranger/installation/configuration/es.md

 The default index mapping, called `file_centric_1.0`, is a sample mapping used for cancer genomics.
 The file_centric_1.0 index mapping represents genomic file metadata that can be searched using Arranger.
 In Arranger, the sample mapping is configured in the `index_config.json` file.
 The sample mapping can be viewed from the GitHub repository [here](https://github.com/overture-stack/arranger/blob/2edf185835fa5e9c5db84a9567bce66d03355623/docker/elasticsearch/index_config.json).

-To set up Arranger with a default mapping, run the following `make` command:
+To set up Arranger with this example mapping, run the following `make` command:

 ```shell
 make seed-es